 The Board formulated a Corporate Social Responsibility (CSR) Policy which is in fullforce and operation and is subject to monitoring by the CSR Committee of Directors fromtime to time.

-The details about the CSR initiatives taken during the FY 2018-19 are discussed in aseparate head which forms a part of thisAnnual Report.
+The details about the CSR initiatives taken during the FY 202021 are discussed in aseparate head "Creating a positive Social impact" which forms a part of thisAnnual Report.

-The Annual Report on CSR activities of the Company is attached as "Annexure IV" to this Board's Report
+The Annual Report on CSR activities of the Company is attached as "Annexure -IV" to this Board's Report.

-Transfer of unpaid and unclaimed dividend amounts and shares to Investor Education and ProtectionFund
+Transfer of unpaid and unclaimed dividend amounts to Investor Education and ProtectionFund

 Employees Stock Option Scheme

-ICRA Limited has reaffirmedtheir rating "AA" (which means high degreeof safety regarding timely servicing of financial obligations and has very low creditrisk) for various banking facilities enabling your company to avail facilities from banksat attractive interest rates indicating a very strong degree of safety for timely paymentof financial obligations such as payment of interest and repayment of principal ifany.
+ICRA Limited has reaffirmed their rating "AA" (which means high degreeof safety regarding timely servicing of financial obligations and has very low creditrisk) for various banking facilities enabling your Company to avail facilities from banksat attractive interest rates indicating a very strong degree of safety for timely paymentof financial obligations such as payment of interest and repayment of principal if any.

 Particulars of Employees

 The information required under Rule 5(2) and (3) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is provided in an Annexure forming partof this Report.
 In terms of the second proviso to Section 136 of the Act the Report andAccounts are being sent to the Members excluding the aforesaid Annexure.
-The said annexureis open for inspection at the Registered Office of the Company and any member interestedobtaining the same may write to the Company Secretary at the Registered Office of theCompany.
+The said annexureis open for inspection at the Registered Office of the Company and any member interestedin obtaining the same may write to the Company Secretary at the Registered Office of theCompany.

 Conservation of Energy Research and Development Technology Absorption ForeignExchange Earnings and Outgo

-The details of Energy Conservation Research and Development Technology Absorption andForeign Exchange Earnings and Outgo as required under section 134(3)(m) of the CompaniesAct 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is annexed to thisreport as "Annexure VI".
+The details of Energy Conservation Research and Development Technology Absorption andForeign Exchange Earnings and Outgo as required under Section 134(3)(m) of the CompaniesAct 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is attached as "Annexure-VI"to this Board's Report.